 Why Fairlie & Lippy?

 At Fairlie & Lippy, we have handled cases against businesses and homeowners for issues such as broken sidewalks, wet supermarket floors, poorly designed staircases and doorways, failing to salt or remove snow and ice, and unsafe delivery areas.
 Additionally, through our investigation we have found defects in the way buildings were maintained that caused repeated problems, such as improper drainage of water or other maintenance deficiencies.
+In April, 2018 we were involved in a settlement of $200,000.00 for one of our clients who slipped on a bilco door along the sidewalk and suffered a concussion.

 If you or a loved one has been injured in a fall, you need a knowledgeable and experienced personal injury attorney on your side.
 If you have suffered a slip and fall, or other premise liability injury in Philadelphia, Bucks or Montgomery County, contact Fairlie & Lippy.
 We can investigate your claim and help you obtain the best recovery possible for your injuries.